collapsed-stacks/startups/questions/8777/how-does-a-professional-vc-analysis-of-a-startup-look-like.md

 - tagged: `tech-company`, `investment`, `venture-capital`
 - score: 1

-<p>I have read from books f.ex.: VCs at work how investors are doing in theory a company analysis of an early stage startup.</p>
+I have read from books f.ex.: VCs at work how investors are doing in theory a company analysis of an early stage startup.

-<p>However, I as wondering, if you could provide a live example of how such an analysis looks like in reality?</p>
+However, I as wondering, if you could provide a live example of how such an analysis looks like in reality?

-<p>I appreciate your replies!</p>
+I appreciate your replies!

 ## No Answers